gerph/riscos-disassemble-python/README.md

     examples/*,* diff=armbinary

-This indicates that any file containing a comma (`,`) within the `examples` directory is to be convertee through the `armbinary` conversion.
+This indicates that any file containing a comma (`,`) within the `examples` directory is to be converted through the `armbinary` conversion.

 To tell Git how to perform the conversion it is necessary to update the `.gitconfig` file to know how to perform the conversion.